vince-t-dev/business-admin/README.md

 5. Put files in build folder to `/xpr/web/` folder.

-*Temporary workaround until XPR supports files with chunks* - rename css/js/svg, remove all dots in filename.
+6. *Temporary workaround until XPR supports files with hash* - Rename css/js/svg, remove all dots in filename and update index.hbs file.

-6. Navigate to XPR `GIT Bundles` and hit `Clone` on your bundle.
+7. Navigate to XPR `GIT Bundles` and hit `Clone` on your bundle.
 That's it!

 ## Documentation